leenasohail/PhysiGym/man/docstring/physigym.envs.ModelPhysiCellEnv.get_terminated.md

 ## description:
 ```
-            function to determ, if the epoch is terminated.
+            function to determine if the episode is terminated.
             for example, if we do reinforcement learning on a
-            jump and run game, if ouer character died.
+            jump and run game, if our character died.
             please notice, that this ending is different form
-            truncated (the epoch reached the max time limit).
+            truncated (the episode reached the max time limit).

 ```